Skip to main content

 A compliant international research project operates within a defined structure.
 A foreign entity, whether a university or a corporation, cannot independently collect or store Chinese human genetic materials within China.
 Instead, it must engage a qualified Chinese partner, such as a research institution, hospital, or domestic enterprise.

 This Chinese partner becomes the official custodian of the genetic resources, managing their collection and preservation.
-The collaboration itself must be formalized through an agreement that details the scope of research, the roles of each party, and a plan for sharing the that arises from the work.
+The collaboration itself must be formalized through an agreement that details the scope of research, the roles of each party, and a plan for sharing the intellectual property that arises from the work.

 The approval process is tiered.
-For scientific research collaborations, a formal application and approval from the (NHC), which took over from the Ministry of Science and Technology (MOST) in 2024, is required.
+For scientific research collaborations, a formal application and approval from the National Health Commission (NHC), which took over from the Ministry of Science and Technology (MOST) in 2024, is required.
 However, for clinical trials intended to secure marketing approval for a drug or medical device within China, the process is streamlined.

 These trials still require filing with the authorities, but they may be exempt from the more intensive approval process, a nod to the importance of expediting new treatments for public health.